 Paraprofessional teaching assistant and soloist for the Teenage Performing Arts Workshop in New York, NY, sponsored by the New York Board of Education.
 Classes held at Manhattan School of Music, summers of 1971 and 1972.

 Community Leaders and Noteworthy Americans, 1980-1981; Personalities of America, 4th edition.

 Michael R. Spradlin, PhD

-President Chairman of the Department of Evangelism Director of the Witness One:Seven Program Professor of Old Testament and Hebrew, Church History, Evangelism, and Practical Theology
+President Chairman of the Department of Evangelism Professor of Old Testament and Hebrew, Church History, Evangelism, and Practical Theology